ETV Bharat / international

 The Union Cabinet’s approval to open a consulate general in Addu City came at a time when Solih, who was a close ally of India, was the President of the Maldives.
 However, ties between India and the Maldives became strained when Muizzu was elected President last year.
 Muizzu had won the presidential election on a pronounced ‘India Out’ campaign.
 He was also perceived as pro-China.

 In recent times, though, various factors have led to ties getting improved with foreign ministers of both India and the Maldives visiting each other’s countries.
-Muizzu too visited in June this year to attend the swearing-in ceremony of Narendra Modi as Prime Minister for the third term.
+Muizzu too visited India in June this year to attend the swearing-in ceremony of Narendra Modi as Prime Minister for the third term.

-Now that the Maldives President has come on what is his first bilateral visit to India after assuming office, it will be interesting to see whether a formal decision will be taken regarding opening of an Indian consulate general in Addu City.
+Now that the Maldives President has come on what is his first bilateral visit to India after assuming office, it will be interesting to see whether a formal decision will be taken regarding the opening of an Indian consulate general in Addu City.

 New Delhi: Among the issues that are likely to come up when Prime Minister Narendra Modi holds bilateral discussions with visiting Maldives President Mohamed Muizzu here on Monday is the opening of an Indian consulate general in Addu City in the Indian Ocean archipelago nation.

-Though in a small archipelago nation like Maldives, countries do not maintain separate consulates apart from their embassies or high commissions in capital city Male, India has been keen to open a consulate general in Addu City for quite some time now.
+Though in a small archipelago nation like Maldives, countries do not maintain separate consulates apart from their embassies or high commissions in the capital city Male, India has been keen to open a consulate general in Addu City for quite some time now.

-In fact, the Union Cabinet approved the opening of a consulate general in Addu City way back in May 2021.
+The Union Cabinet approved the opening of a consulate general in Addu City way back in May 2021.
 However, this has not materialised till now.

-An official release issued at the time of cabinet approval stated that opening of a Consulate General in Addu City will help augment India’s diplomatic presence in the Maldives and make it commensurate with the existing and aspired level of engagement.
+An official release issued at the time of cabinet approval stated that the opening of a Consulate General in Addu City will help augment India’s diplomatic presence in the Maldives and make it commensurate with the existing and aspired level of engagement.

 “India and Maldives share ethnic, linguistic, cultural, religious and commercial links steeped in antiquity,” it stated.
 “Maldives occupies an important place in the 'Neighbourhood First Policy' and the 'SAGAR’ (Security and Growth for All in the Region) vision of the Government of India.”